statisticalbiotechnology/dsbook/dsbook/supervised/regularization.md

 plt.legend()
 plt.show()

-# Print parameters to show sparsity
+# Print parameters
 print("Polynomial parameters (RSS):", poly_params_rss)
 print("Polynomial parameters (LASSO):", poly_params_lasso)
 ```

 As with ridge regression, `alpha` controls the strength of regularization.
-When $\alpha$ is large, more parameters will be set to zero, resulting in a simpler model.
+When $\alpha$ is large, more parameters will be set to values close to zero, resulting in a simpler model.
+It is worth noting that there are better optimization schemes available than regular gradient decent optimizers specially [targeting LASSO regression](https://en.wikipedia.org/wiki/Least-angle_regression), which helps keeping parameters at exactly 0 (not just close to 0).

 ## Comparing Ridge and LASSO